Optimal Control of Multi-Agent Systems with Processing Delays: Characterizing the cost

 \subsection{Synchronization example}

-We demonstrate \cref{thm:7} via a simple structured LQR example.
-We consider $N=4$ identical lightly damped oscillators, with noiseless dynamics defined in \cref{fig:synchronization_example} and no measurement noise.
+We demonstrate \cref{thm:3} via a simple structured LQG example.
+We consider $N=4$ identical lightly damped oscillators.
 The oscillators begin with different initial conditions and the goal is to achieve synchronization.
+The oscillators have identical dynamics defined by the differential equations in \cref{fig:synchronization_openloop,fig:synchronization_example}. \cref{fig:synchronization_openloop} shows the open-loop zero-input response for the four oscillators with given initial conditions.
+Due to the light damping, the states slowly converge to zero as $t \rightarrow \infty$.

-The oscillators have identical dynamics defined by the differential equations in \cref{fig:synchronization_example}.
-The generators start at different positions. \cref{fig:synchronization_example} depicts the synchronization of the position states of the four generators over time, when they communicate via the given diamond network and no processing delays.
+\cref{fig:synchronization_example} shows the closed-loop response using the optimal controller from \cref{thm:3} for a diamond-shaped communication network with no processing delay.
+The controller states are initialized to match the initial state of the plant.
+Since the observer is an unbiased estimator, the LQG controller replicates the behavior of full-state feedback LQR. \cref{fig:synchronization_example} shows the four oscillators leveraging their shared information to achieve synchronization to a common oscillation pattern.

 In \cref{fig:cost_vs_delays_sparsity}, we use the same system as in \cref{fig:synchronization_example}, but we plot the total average cost as a function of time delay for various network topologies.
 The highest cost corresponds to a fully disconnected network, while the lowest cost corresponds to a fully connected network.
-In the limit as $\tau \to\infty$ (infinite processing delay), the cost tends to the fully disconnected cost.
+In the limit as $\tau \to\infty$ (infinite processing delay), the cost tends to that of the fully disconnected case.